nikit-stha/WashWise/README.md

 # WashWise

 WashWise is a Flask-based hostel laundry management system for students and laundry staff.
 Students can build a digital wardrobe, create laundry deposits, track their status, and receive dashboard notifications.
-Staff can manage deposit availability, collection availability, and update laundry progress
+Staff can manage deposit availability, collection availability, and update laundry progress.

 ## Features

-- Student and staff registration/login flows
+- Student and staff registration/login flows.
-- Email OTP verification for new accounts
+- Email OTP verification for new accounts.
 - Password reset emails for students and staff
 - Student wardrobe with image uploads and browser-side image optimization
 - Laundry deposit creation from wardrobe items